 The desire to recognize all dedicated volunteers must be balanced with an obligation to preserve the value of the recognition.
-It is recommended that there be a minimum of two years between awards of an individual.
+There must be at least two years between awards of an individual (this does not apply to the G.I.R.L. awards).
 Consider using informal recognitions between awards to encourage great volunteers to continue serving while they grow in the Girl Scout organization.